rkoval/sbotify/README.md

    Add the `--only=prod` option to `npm install` if you're installing to production.
 This will prevent unnecessary dev dependencies from being installed.

-1. Modify [config.js](lib/config.js) and populate your Spotify and GroupMe API tokens.
+1. Modify [the config](config/default.json) and populate your Spotify and GroupMe API tokens.
 Also make sure to populate the GroupMe `groupId` so that your bot knows where to listen from and send to.

 1. Install [ImageMagick](https://github.com/ImageMagick/ImageMagick).
 There are installation readmes in .txt form at the root of the project.